gmlunesa/Recyclopedia/README.md

 # Recyclopedia
 A *very* simple Android application that encourages people to reduce, reuse and recycle.
-For more extensive details, please check the wiki!
+For more extensive details, please check the [wiki] (https://github.com/gmlunesa/Recyclopedia/wiki)!

 ---
 #Requirements

 ### Running the Recyclopedia app on phone
-* Android 4.1 (Jelly Bean) API Level 16 ([more information](https://developer.android.com/about/versions/android-4.1.html)) and up
+* Android 4.1 (Jelly Bean) [API Level 16] (https://developer.android.com/about/versions/android-4.1.html) and up

 ### Editing the Recyclopedia project
 * Android Studio